Skip to content Skip to footer

 Traditional glass cups where a flame briefly heats the air inside before being placed on the skin.
 The cooling air creates suction.
 No open flame touches the body.

-These are the outcomes clients most frequently describe after dry cupping sessions at our clinic.
+These are the outcomes our St Albans clients most frequently describe after cupping sessions at the clinic.

-Dry cupping works well for a wide range of people.
-It is particularly popular with those who are new to cupping and want to try the therapy without the incisions involved in Hijama.
+Cupping therapy works well for a wide range of people across St Albans and Hertfordshire.
+It is particularly popular with those new to cupping who want to try it without the incisions involved in Hijama.

-It is commonly requested by people dealing with desk-related tension in the upper back and neck, gym-goers looking to speed up recovery and improve mobility, and anyone who has tried massage but found it did not fully shift the tightness they were carrying.
+It is commonly requested by gym-goers and athletes looking to speed up recovery and improve mobility, office and desk workers dealing with posture-related tension in the upper back, neck and shoulders, and anyone who has tried massage but found it did not fully shift the tightness they were carrying.

 Commonly Helps With